jbevan4/jbevan4/README.md

 ### Hi there 👋 I'm Josh.

-I'm a software engineer at [Made Tech](https://github.com/madetech).
+I'm a software engineer at [Curve](https://curve.com/en-gb/).
 My big driving factors are writing code I'm proud of, delivering value wherever possible and having a culture which enables people to perform at their best.

 * 🌱 I’m currently following: Robert Martin's "Coding a Better World Together"
 * 💬 Ask me about: "Space Junk :rocket:"